wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 4. After the appointment, receive pictures of the mowed lawn.

 That is real value.
-For every vendor I have to talk to, I could call an additional prospective client or catch up with a friend--not to mention the time suck it is to schedule meetings in person.
+For every vendor I have to talk to, I could call an additional prospective client or catch up with a friend instead--not to mention the time suck it is to schedule meetings in person.
 I am a repeat customer.

 My only gripe is that they don't currently offer additional services such as hedge trimming, debris removal, or application of insect repellent.